cianleypoldt/zenoa-engine/README.md

 - $I$: moment of inertia
 - $\vec{r}$: vector from center of mass to contact point

-The result is an instantaneous impulse that separates the objects and transfers momentum in a physically consistent way.
+This resulting impulse $j$ is used to compute the linear and angular forces applied.

 ### Friction

-Here’s a clearer and more concise version:

 The engine uses the Coulomb friction model, applying an impulse scaled by the friction coefficient and the relative tangential velocity at the contact point.
 This impulse is clamped based on the normal impulse, enabling both sliding and static contact behavior.